Students who complete the ACE program will

 How do ACE faculty evaluate these outcomes?

-ACE faculty assess these outcomes by paying close attention to district research reports, following the California Community College State Chancellor's Office Scorecard data for ESL programs, studying pass rates for each ACE course, and surveying ACE 116 students before they leave the ACE program.
+ACE faculty assess these outcomes by paying close attention to district research reports, following the California Community College State Chancellor's Office Scorecard data for ESL programs, studying pass rates for each ACE course, and using student comments and ideas about program success and improvement to modify curriculum and/or classroom strategies.

 Are students achieving our ACE program outcomes?

-This information comes from the State Chancellor's Office and shows how well each community college’s basic skills students (students who start in classes below transfer levels) are doing in transfer-level courses in Math, English and Reading.
+Information from the State Chancellor's Office shows how well each community college’s basic skills students (students who start in classes below transfer levels) are doing in transfer-level courses in Math and English.
 Year after year, statewide Scorecard data indicate that